 Lack of Focus on Security, Leads to Code Exposure

 Mistakes or vulnerabilities made by developers in software solutions when creating code are one cause of code vulnerability.
-These defects are frequently caused by bad coding habits, practices, and policies, as well as an ever-changing threat landscape and the peculiarities of various coding languages.
+Bad coding habits, practices, and different policies are the reasons for defects in our code.
 Threat actors frequently focus on identifying and exploiting these vulnerabilities for financial gain.

 Professional & Managed Tools like Codegrip to help solve them

 To control the risks associated with code exposure, use application security testing (AST) solutions across the SDLC.
 Here are some of the most important software security solutions that may assist your team in resolving code exposure.

 Static Application Security Testing– capacity to automatically check uncompiled/unbuilt code for vulnerabilities in the most common coding languages.

 Interactive Application Security Testing– the capability of constantly monitoring application activity and detecting vulnerabilities that can only be identified on a running application

 Open Source Analysis– capacity to include open-source analysis in the SDLC and manage open-source components while ensuring that susceptible components are removed or changed before they cause an issue

 Developer Software Security Education– a comprehensive, interactive, and engaging software security training platform that sharpens the skills developers need to prevent security risks, repair vulnerabilities and build secure code.

 Using an automated code review tool like Codegrip, which analyses your code and checks it for any security problems, is a better alternative.
 It identifies code defects and displays them apart from other concerns such as code smells and bugs.
-All code vulnerabilities are shown in a separate tab and are also highlighted in your code.
+All code vulnerabilities are shown in a separate tab and highlighted in your code.
 To eliminate the security vulnerabilities, you may use the proposed solution to figure out what modifications are needed.
 CodeGrip ensures that your code remains secure throughout assaults and is free of security vulnerabilities.